LAST UPDATED: October 31, 2019

 Q: How do I use a heat gun for scraping off the old paint?

 A: Choose a nozzle that concentrates the hot air and apply the heated air to the painted surface.
-This warms the paint so that it is easier to scrape off and remove it.
+This warms the paint so that it is easier to scrape off and remove.
 Removing old wallpaper is similar: You heat the wallpaper, which melts the backing glue, allowing you to easily remove the wallpaper from the wall.

 Q: Can I use a heat gun to desolder wires?